OctopusDeploy/blog/blog/2021-02/ecs-canary-deployments/index.md

 * [`AWS::ECS::TaskSet`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskset.html) - A service can contain many task sets, with each task set configured with its own task definition.
 Multiple task sets allow a single service to manage tasks created from multiple task definitions.
 * [`AWS::ElasticLoadBalancingV2::Listener`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-listener.html) - A listener defines the port and protocol that it will receive load balancer traffic on.
 * [`AWS::ElasticLoadBalancingV2::ListenerRule`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-listenerrule.html) - A listener rule defines the high level rules, such as path, query string, header matching etc, that must be satisfied to deliver traffic to a target group.
-* [`AWS::ElasticLoadBalancingV2::TargetGroup`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-targetgroup.html) - A target group binds downstream services, like ECS clusters, to a load balancer listener rule.
+* [`AWS::ElasticLoadBalancingV2::TargetGroup`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-targetgroup.html) - A target group binds downstream services, like ECS tasks, to a load balancer listener rule.

 The resulting architecture looks like this: